tautminas/sphere-in-a-maze/README.md

 ## About the game

-You can access the game via this link: https://tautminas.itch.io/sphere-in-a-maze
+The game can be accessed via this link: https://tautminas.itch.io/sphere-in-a-maze

 Sphere in a maze is a game made with [Godot](https://godotengine.org/) 4.2.1 version.
 In this game, you'll navigate through challenging mazes, amplified with a variety of distractions, providing a unique gameplay experience.